helins/fdat.cljc/README.md

 ;; We add to the global registry what we need.
 We do it once and for all.
 ;;
 ;; `range`         is variadic.
-;; `random-range`  takes one argument, mentionning it explicitely is an optimization.
+;; `random-range`  takes one argument, mentionning it explicitly is an optimization.

 (fdat/register {'clojure.core.range range
                 'user/random-range  [1 random-range]})